 The Parvovirus is a highly contagious and often deadly disease.
 It is so powerful that if one dog has it, it can be passed along very easily to all other dogs he encounters.

-Much more serious is the fact that once a dog gets parvo they are not likely to survive without immediate treatment.
+Much more serious is the fact that once a dog is infected with Parvo they are not likely to survive without immediate treatment.

-Parvo attacks the white blood cells, the heart muscles, and the intestinal tract in your dog.
+Parvo attacks the white blood cells, the heart muscles, and the gastrointestinal tract in your dog.
 The virus will destroy all vital organs until they no longer function.

 This is why it is so important that puppies be isolated from all other dogs until they are considered to be protected.

 The real cause of Parvo remains unknown.
 The disease was discovered in 1978 when it was spread through a dog show.

 Humans and cats are not susceptible to it, but it is suggested that the virus is a vaccine mutation and contaminant.

 Treatment for the Parvovirus must be immediate and aggressive.
 If your dog does not have the necessary